9012Live: The Solos: Track listing

 Note: "Si", "Solly's Beard", and "Soon" were recorded on 24 June 1984 at Westfalenhalle in Dortmund, Germany.
 All other tracks were recorded on 28 September 1984 at Northlands Coliseum in Edmonton, Alberta.
-"Hold On", "Changes", "City of Love", and "It Can Happen" are part of the soundtrack to the movie 9012Live.
+"Hold On", "Changes", and "City of Love" are part of the soundtrack to the movie 9012Live.
+"It Can Happen" was originally the B-side of the "It Can Happen" single (co-produced with long-time Yes engineer Eddie Offord).
+No date or recording location is given.
+The single was released in the United States, Canada, and New Zealand in 1983, making a 1983 recording date likely.

-2009 reissue

 "Hold On" and "Changes" are live versions of tracks from 90125, while "Soon" is a new arrangement of the final ballad segment from 1974's "The Gates of Delirium".
-The instrumental "Whitefish" was written by Chris "Fish" Squire and Alan White (hence the track title) and is based on a medley of elements from three previous Squire-written Yes tracks: his 1972 bass showcase "The Fish", the bassline from 1980's "Tempus Fugit" and a portion of 1974's "Sound Chaser".
+The instrumental "Whitefish" was written by Chris "Fish" Squire and Alan White (hence the track title) and is based on a medley of elements from three previous Yes tracks written by Squire and/or White: Squire’s 1971 bass showcase "The Fish", the bassline from 1980's "Tempus Fugit" and a portion of 1974's "Sound Chaser".
 Both "Si" and "Solly's Beard" were original pieces new to this release: the first a Tony Kaye synthesizer and organ piece (at one point quoting Bach's "Toccata & Fugue in D minor") and the latter a fast-picked Trevor Rabin acoustic guitar solo, named after his dog and written/performed in the vein of 1970s jazz fusion guitarists such as Al di Meola and John McLaughlin.
 Versions of "Soon", "Solly's Beard" and "Whitefish" would be variously performed on subsequent Yes tours in the 1990s and 2000s.